codedemonuk/policy-review-2021/src/index.md

 eBase eforms, external and internal eforms.
 All forms to be migrated or rewritten on Netcall platform (new cloud hosted CRM system).
 Target date December.

-Sharepoint and Onedrive personal and departmental data drives, implement SharePoint and Onedrive.
+Sharepoint and OneDrive personal and departmental data drives, implement SharePoint and OneDrive.
 Target date Q3 2022/23.

 Infrastructure Team will also look at ways of exploiting MS 365 functionality.